ubports/build-tools/README.md

 - Don't use `-` in version names (debian/changelog)
 - Don't use source format `3.0 quit`
-- gdebi does not handle non English characters in debian/control

 ### Depend on other repos:
 By default it will add itself and ubuntu-stable-phone ppa